rdwtechday/rdwtechday.github.io/README.md

 titel: Chief Mugwump
 ---
 ```
+- `naam:` contains the name of the speaker
+- `ref`: contains a reference value which is used by the session collection and to find the speaker image in `/assets/people/<ref>.jpg`.
+No spaces allowed.
+I make it lower case and replace spaces by a `-` sign.
+- `titel`: The titel of the speaker

 A session is linked to a speaker through the sprekers field, the sprekers field must contain spreker.ref field.
 If so it will be shown linked to